Zhouyuan-Chen/Zhouyuan-Chen/README.md

 - [code and more picture](https://github.com/Cavers-Chen/RayTracingInOneWeek)

 ### Shadertoy fmb noise

+I was fansinated with those amazing effect solely made by shader.
+In this aspect, Inigo Quilez is GOD(Don't know Inigo Quilez? check this [youtuber](https://www.youtube.com/c/InigoQuilez).)

+Inspired by some shaders which imitate the effect of cloud, I did some research and found this specific effect is created by fractal noise(Fractal Brownian Motion-FBM), you can use this to create the wave, cloud, end even landscape!

 * shallow wave [check the source code and video](https://www.shadertoy.com/view/fs3cRn)
 <img decoding="async" src="https://github.com/Cavers-Chen/ShaderToy_Shader/blob/main/noise/wave.png" width="50%">